 There is so much to do in the area.
-But here are a few ideas to get you started.
+Tasting, Tubing and Looking for Big Foot to a name a few.
+Here are a few ideas to get you started.

 TASTING (and drinking)